brunokoga/Montevideo/advanced_dir/advancedNewRules.md

 Only gnomes may select one of these traits.

 **Animal Friend** : You've long been a friend to animals, and feel safer when there are animals nearby.
-You gain a +1 trait bonus on Will saving throws as long as an animal (Tiny or larger, must be at least indifferent toward you is within 30 feet, and [Handle Animal](../skill_dir/handleAnimal#_handle-animal is always a class skill for you.
+You gain a +1 trait bonus on Will saving throws as long as an animal (Tiny or larger, must be at least indifferent toward you) is within 30 feet, and [Handle Animal](../skill_dir/handleAnimal#_handle-animal) is always a class skill for you.

 **Rapscallion** : You've spent your entire life thumbing your nose at the establishment and take pride in your run-ins with the law.
 Somehow, despite all the mischievous behavior in your life, you've never been caught.
-You gain a +1 trait bonus on [Escape Artist](../skill_dir/escapeArtist#_escape-artist checks and a +1 trait bonus on Initiative checks.
+You gain a +1 trait bonus on [Escape Artist](../skill_dir/escapeArtist#_escape-artist) checks and a +1 trait bonus on Initiative checks.

 ## Half-Elf Race Traits